matthewwong525/linked-blog-starter-md/publish/connect-obsidian-vault-with-github.md

 ---
-title: "How to connect Obsidian Vault with Github"
+title: "The Easiest Way to Connect Your Obsidian Vault with Github"
 ---
 1. Create a repository or [[publish-your-obsidian-notes-with-linked-blog-starter|fork the md repo]] in github
 2. [Download Git](https://git-scm.com/downloads)